C2FO/vfs/docs/azure.md

 	// ClientSecret holds the Azure Service Account client secret for authentication.
 This field is used for OAuth token
 	// based authentication.
 	ClientSecret string

-	// AzureEnvName holds the name for the Azure environment.
-This field is used for OAuth token
-	// based authentication.
-	AzureEnvName string

 	// RetryFunc holds the retry function
 	RetryFunc vfs.Retry